 The study involved 21 male participants being divided into two groups.
-The common variable between the two groups was that all the participants were given a protein shake that has 25 grams of protein.
+The common variable between the two groups was that all the participants were given a protein shake with 25 grams of protein.
 The difference was in the time of intake.
-While the other group drank the protein shake right before the workout, the other one drank it right after.
+While the other group drank the protein shake right before the workout, the other drank it right after.

 The workout was a whole-body workout that had to be completed three times a week for ten weeks.

 The results were anticlimactic, showing no notable differences in the physical development between the groups.
 Judging from the results, protein intake can be done either way without much difference, provided such is done around the workout.

 Daily Protein Intake